agoel25/myGPT/README.md

 python sample.py
 ```

 Lastly, if you are a pytorch beginner, it is advised to refer to `model_trivialised.py` and `train_trivialised.py` instead of the main model and train files.
 They focus on the main code while omitting a lot of the optimization code.
 Therefore, they will be much easier to understand.
-However, they cannot be trained on our OpenWebText dataset due since the code is not optimized.
+However, they cannot be trained on our OpenWebText dataset since the code is not optimized.

 ## References
 1. GPT-2 paper: [Attention Is All You Need](https://arxiv.org/abs/1706.03762)